Last Updated on May 27, 2021 by Danny

 Auxiliary drum kits are usually an incredible assortment of different elements.
 They usually consist of an electronic kit with multiple extras attached to them, including bells, blocks, chimes, drums, etc. Their unique assortment and adaptability make them extremely suitable for experimental genres.

-You can use these drums for solo performances and as a part of a band, usually with a primary kit.
+You can use these types of drums for solo performances and as a part of a band, usually with a primary kit.
 The only things preventing many people from using auxiliary kits are their high cost and complexity.

 Triggers are sensors that you can attach to the drum head of your auxiliary drum kit—thereby allowing you to combine the feel and resonance of an acoustic drum kit with an electronic drum’s capabilities.
 Each time you strike your drums, the sensor detects the vibration and sends a signal to the drum module.
 The module can then play any sound of your choosing.
 This mixture of acoustic and digital notes helps increase the range of your sonic capabilities.
-You can use triggers in live performances to improve the clarity of your song.
+You can use drum triggers in live performances to improve the clarity of your song.
 They are handy in recording as they remove the need for microphones.

 Types of Hand Drums

-Hand drums are one of the oldest types of instruments in the world.
+Hand drums are one of the oldest types of percussion instruments in the world.
 They are prevalent across multiple ancient cultures worldwide, with each having its unique characteristics and sound.

 Hand drums are a powerful tool in any drum kit due to their unique tone and cultural significance.
 As you would expect, hand drums are played primarily with your hands; you can also strike with tippers and mallets.